If you are following an A Level programme, GCSEs can only be taken as re-sits if you need to improve your grade in a particular subject.

-How are the A Levels changing from 2015?
+How will the new A Levels affect me?

-Over the next 3 years, the Government is replacing all AS/A2 Levels with new A Levels.
-The new A Levels will be two year courses so students will sit their exams in May/June of their second year.
-There will be less coursework so students will be able to concentrate on their final exam rather than modules throughout the course.
-Click for further details
+The new A Levels will be two year courses so you will sit your exams in May/June of your second year.
+There will be less coursework so you will be able to concentrate on their final exam rather than modules throughout the course.